skellis46/finger-pointing-moon/project overview.md

 ## overview

+There has been – and continues to be -- an epistemic crisis in practice-as-research.
+This crisis has various descriptions, components or histories including (list them).
+What these pasts have in common is the _recognition_ that there are experiences afforded by this experimental set of methods known as PaR that are _unable to be known and/or articulated_. (epistemic routines of PaR).
+For some this humbling limitation is a weakness (refs), and for others a strength (refs).
+This project – Finger Pointing Moon – examines the heart of this crisis.
+It does this by ... two broad ways: practices/leadership.
+- nature of the practices: defy two things - a) capacity to be accurately and wholly articulated (or shared); b) analogue human experiences ("exceed algorithmic description")
 - epistemic crisis of PaR: yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
 Instead, more or less, we just make things up OR we hope the practices do something.
 - possible to link leadership thoughts about 'affected people' below with 'crowd epistemics' from That Thing Produced?
 - dance presents an invaluable set of limitations/possibilities (explain delimiting of dance to body movement that is not text-orientated or based?).